Founder & CEO

 Head of Marketing / Content Strategist

 Shelby is the author of Your Grief, Your Way and Permission to Grieve and podcast host of Grief Book Roundup, Grief Seeds, and Coming Back: Conversations on Life After Loss.
 Following the death of her mother in 2013, she became a “student of grief” and set out on a lifetime mission to study the human experience of loss.
 Her work has been featured on Huffington Post, Bustle, and The Oprah Magazine.
-As Grief Coach's Affiliate Program Manager and Marketing Manager, Shelby helps end-of-life professionals get the word out about our text-based support service and creates social posts and articles that help people support others and themselves through a subscription to Grief Coach texts.
+As Grief Coach's Head of Marketing and Content Strategist, Shelby helps end-of-life professionals get the word out about our text-based support service and creates social posts and articles that help people support others and themselves through a subscription to Grief Coach texts.

 Lead Content Partner

 Psychotherapist Megan Devine believes that making the world a better place starts with acknowledging grief, rather than seeking to overcome it.
 She advocates for a revolution in how we discuss loss - personally, professionally, and as a wider community.
-Megan is the author of the best-selling book, It’s OK that You’re Not OK: Meeting Grief & Loss in a Culture that Doesn’t Understand.
-Her animated “how to help a grieving friend” video distills a complex issue into simple, actionable steps.
-Gaining over 35 million views in its first few months, the animation is now used in training programs all around the world.
+Megan is the author of the best-selling book, It’s OK that You’re Not OK and creator of an animation called “how to help a grieving friend” that gained over 35 million views in its first few months after launch.
 Her work has been translated into 15 languages, and is featured widely in the media, including the New York Times, NPR, Harvard Business Review, and The Atlantic.

 Client Account Manager